clarinsi/STARK/advanced.md

 **Values:** _yes, no_

 The obligatory `--complete` parameter defines whether STARK, for a given tree size, should only extract complete trees encompassing the head and _all_ its (in)direct dependants (value _yes_), or all possible subtrees (paths) spanning from the head, i.e. all possible combinations of a head and its dependants (value _no_).
 Most use cases can be solved with the first option, so **`complete=yes` is the recommended default setting**.
-If you nevertheless decide to go with the `complete=no`, make sure to uncomment the `--processing_size` parameter (see below) and set it to a relatively low number (e.g. _2-7_), as only trees of limited size can be retrieved.
+If you nevertheless decide to go with the `complete=no`, make sure to uncomment the `--processing_size` parameter (see below) and set it to a relatively low number (e.g. _2-5_), as only trees of limited size can be retrieved.
 In addition, we recommend increasing the [number of processors](#--cpu_cores) for even faster results.

 ### `--processing_size`

 **Value:** _\<integer number or range\>_

 By default, STARK searches for _all_ relevant trees based on the user-defined tree specifications and prints only those featuring the number of nodes specified by the [`--size`](settings.md\"--size) parameter, which means that it acts as a filter determining the size of the trees to be displayed.
 To also enable limiting the size of the trees to be extracted in the first place, the optional `--processing_size` parameter is introduced, which acts as a filter determining the size of the trees to be matched.
 Note that this is only relevant for the (rare) use cases interested in incomplete trees (see the [complete=no](#--complete) setting above).
-The recommended maximum size is 7 nodes or less.
+The recommended maximum size is 7 nodes or less for [--greedy_counter=yes](#--greedy_counter) and 5 nodes or less for [--greedy_counter=no](#--greedy_counter).

 ## Debugging